Toric moment mappings and Riemannian structures: An application

+Each class is therefore characterized by a relatively small subset of the 16 irreducible $U(1)\times U(2)$ components of $\mathscr{M}$. \end{rem}

-A classification of null-torsion classes on the Iwasawa manifold $N$ relative to its standard metric (and on other nilmanifolds, relative to various metrics) was given in \cite{AGSAHG}.
-Our last two corollaries are indicative of a class of results that should lead to a similar classification of null-torsion classes for other structures on $N$.
-We hope that the techniques of this paper will help establish the extent to which these subsets of the various coadjoint orbits for $SO(6)$ or $SU(4)$ are invariant by tori.
+The last three corollaries show that the intersections of ITV's are determined by the intersections of their moment polytopes.
+Actually, it was the diagrams that led the author to formulate these results.
+They should lead to a similar description of the intrinsic torsion varieties for other structures on $N$ and on other nilmanifolds.
+The techniques developed in this article should help establish the extent to which these subsets of coadjoint orbits for $SO(6)$ are invariant by tori.
+Except for the graphical aspects, the methods are not restricted to the 6-dimensional case, but are perfectly general.

+The Riemannian $G$-structures that we have considered can also be obtained as reductions of \emph{spin} structures, since $Spin(6)$ is isomorphic to $SU(4)$.
+Adopting a spinorial interpretation allows for the possibility of enlarging the theory to include structures not necessarily defined by a $2$-form.
+An important example in six dimensions is that of $SU(3)$-structures whose intrinsic torsion measures the extent to which a manifold fails to be Calabi--Yau.
+We refer the reader to \cite{GMMSRS}.